fynn-sachse/fynn-sachse/README.md

 ### 🔭 Currently

 - 👨‍🎓 Finished Apprenticeship as a Software Engineer at **Sopra Financial Technology**
+- 🔭 Looking for a new Job as software developer
 - 💡 Enthusiastic about **Clean Code**, **testability** and **continuous learning**
 - 💻 Experience in developing both frontend and backend solutions
 - 🤝 Working with modern technologies and agile practices